A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Introduction

 \section{Introduction}

-\subsection{Background and Motivation}
+\subsection{Background and motivation}

-Many applied control problems, such as the trajectory optimization of a mechanical system with frictional contacts \cite{stewart1996implicit}, optimal control of a hybrid dynamical system \cite{mynttinen2015smoothing}, and differential Nash equilibrium game \cite{chen2014differential}, have dynamical systems involving the equilibria in the form of inequalities (e.g., unilateral constraints) and disjunctive conditions (e.g., frictional contact and mode switching).
-This leads to discontinuities in the solution trajectories of the dynamical system and introduces challenges to the system simulation and control.
+Many applied control problems, such as the trajectory optimization of a mechanical system with frictional contacts \cite{Posa2014}, optimal control of a hybrid dynamical system \cite{mynttinen2015smoothing}, and differential Nash equilibrium game \cite{chen2014differential}, consist of dynamical systems that involve equilibria in the form of inequalities (e.g., unilateral constraints) and disjunctive conditions (e.g., frictional contact and mode switching).
+This results in nonsmoothness and discontinuity in the solution trajectories of the dynamical system and introduces challenges in system simulation and control.
 One applicable and general modeling paradigm for this class of nonsmooth dynamical systems, called differential variational inequalities (DVI), is presented in \cite{pang2008differential}.
-DVI consists of an ordinary differential equation (ODE) and a dynamic version of finite-dimensional variational inequalities (VI) \cite{facchinei2003finite}, while the latter is the key feature of DVI, which serves as a unifying framework for modeling many kinds of the equilibria.
-In this study, we focus on a host of nonsmooth dynamical systems governed by DVI.
-A comprehensive study of DVI, including its solution properties (e.g., existence, uniqueness, and sensitivity), and the relationships with other mathematical formalism (e,g., nonsmooth differential equations and differential inclusions) employed in nonsmooth dynamical systems, can be found in \cite{pang2008differential, facchinei2003finite, pang2009solution, stewart2008uniqueness, acary2008numerical}.
+DVI consists of an ordinary differential equation (ODE) and a dynamic version of finite-dimensional variational inequalities (VI) \cite{facchinei2003finite}.
+VI is a key feature of DVI, which serves as a unifying framework for modeling many types of equilibria.
+A comprehensive study of DVI and VI can be found in \cite{pang2008differential, facchinei2003finite, acary2008numerical}.